kshitij1221/web-chat-application-/README.md

 I designed this project to be **relevant to modern real-time communication systems**, showcasing my ability to **build and deploy real-world solutions** that align with current industry trends.

-🔍 Demo and Screenshots
-> You can add demo links and screenshots here once available.

- 📧 Contact

- 📝 License

-This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

  🙌 Acknowledgements